If you are reading this article you likely have a few questions in mind:

 Summary of major AMCAS and AACOMAS application components:

 When preparing medical school, the admissions process doesn’t vary to much of a degree.
 Individual schools may place specific requirements on applicants in order to be considered for admission (certain number of letters of recommendation, preferred extra-curricular activities, etc.) but generally speaking, admission requirements between osteopathic and allopathic schools are identical.
-Both will require the completion of the Medical College Admission Test (MCAT), and both will require the completion of biology, physics, and chemistry courses.
+Both will require the completion of the Medical College Admission Test (MCAT), and the completion of biology, physics, and chemistry courses.

 The only notable difference between admission practices of the two schools is that osteopathic schools tend to place heavier weight on whether or not an applicant has participated in an observership or shadowing opportunity with an osteopathic physician.
 We therefore recommend all osteopathic medical school applicants shad an osteopathic physician and request a letter of reference from that physician.

-Part 6: DO vs. MD: School Differences
+DO vs. MD: School Differences

 The general philosophy behind Osteopathic training is also different than that of their Allopathic counterpart; the focus of Osteopathic medicine is to look beyond symptoms and examine the patient as a whole.
 The largest difference between allopathic and osteopathic medical education is that osteopathic medical students are required to take 200 hours of osteopathic manipulative treatment (OMT) during medical school.